mca91/kausalanalyse_slides/README.md

 - Create new link on netlify to host slides
 - In every folder/slide chapter, make changes in .rmd
-  - change href in title of to new netlify link
+  - change href in title to new netlify link
   - change year in date
 - In Introduction/Introduction.rmd
   - change moodle link